gunnar-ux/colossus-climbing-app/docs/INSTAGRAM_SHARING.md

 ## Overview

 The POGO climbing app now supports sharing beautiful session summaries directly to Instagram Stories.
-This feature is designed to drive organic growth by allowing users to showcase their climbing achievements with a professionally designed social card.
+This feature is designed to drive organic growth by allowing users to showcase their climbing achievements with a professionally designed social card
 ## Features

 ### ✨ What's Included